Handsell Indian Village

 American Indian events

 Maryland’s American Indian tribes display their culture and heritage at numerous festivals.
 See the fiery flash of colorful feathers on Native American ceremonial regalia, feel the reverberating beat of a drum and the rhythm of dancing feet.
-Hear chanting and songs from medicine men or tribal leaders, and taste savory food.
+Hear chanting and songs from medicine men or tribal leaders, and taste savory traditional food.
 On the Eastern Shore, don’t miss the Assateague Peoples Drums on the Pocomoke, the Nanticoke River Jamboree, or the Nause-Waiwash Band of Indians Native American Festival.
-On the Chesapeake’s Western Shore, you’ll find the Cedarville Band of Piscataway Indians at the American Indian Heritage Day in Londontowne.
+On the Chesapeake’s Western Shore, Living History Weekends explore Indigenous Food Ways and more at Historic London Town and Gardens.
 You’ll also find the Piscataway at the American Indian Festival at Patuxent River Park.
 Other festivals include the Baltimore American Indian Center Pow Wow in mid-November, the Whispering Winds Howard County, Maryland Pow-Wow in mid-July, the Bowie State University Native American Heritage Month Pow Wow in November, and the Morning Star Pow Wow in Belair in January.